tapdata/tapdata-docs/docs/billing/billing-overview.md

 :::tip

-When you select the recurring monthly or annual billing method, Tapdata Cloud will automatically deduct the subscription fee for the next billing cycle on the expiration date of each period.
-You can conveniently review the charge details in the **user center**, allowing you to stay informed about the payment information and have a clear understanding of the billing process for your Tapdata Cloud subscription.
+When you select the recurring monthly or annual billing method, TapData Cloud will automatically deduct the subscription fee for the next billing cycle on the expiration date of each period.
+You can conveniently review the charge details in the **user center**, allowing you to stay informed about the payment information and have a clear understanding of the billing process for your TapData Cloud subscription.

 :::

 ## Payment Methods

-You can pay for Tapdata Cloud by credit card.
+You can pay for TapData Cloud by credit card.